openstack/openstack-manuals/doc/arch-design-draft/source/use-cases/use-case-general-compute.rst

 * Between 120 and 140 installations of Nginx and Tomcat, each with 2
   vCPUs and 4 GB of RAM

-* A three-node MariaDB and Galera cluster, each with 4 vCPUs and 8 GB RAM
+* A three node MariaDB and Galera cluster, each with 4 vCPUs and 8 GB RAM

 The company runs hardware load balancers and multiple web applications